nasirahmed000/nasirahmed000/README.md

 - 🔭 I’m currently working on **web application**

-- 🌱 I’m currently learning **REST APIs, GraphQL, & Python**
+- 🌱 I’m currently learning **REST APIs,AWS, GraphQL,Python etc-∞**

 - 👯 I’m looking to collaborate on **github**

 - 👨‍💻 All of my projects are available at [nasirahmed.fun](nasirahmed.fun)

-- 💬 Ask me about **react.js,next.js, Redux, TypeScript,node.js and many more **
+- 💬 Ask me about **react.js,next.js,Redux, TypeScript,node.js and many more**

 - 📫 How to reach me **ahsannasirahmed@gmail.com**